chef-boneyard/chef-web-docs-2016/includes_server_monitor/includes_server_monitor_system_expander_search.rst

 .. code-block:: bash

-   $ private-chef-ctl status opscode-expander
+   $ chef-server-ctl status opscode-expander

 and then (if it is not running), start the service:

 .. code-block:: bash

-   $ private-chef-ctl start opscode-expander
+   $ chef-server-ctl start opscode-expander

 If the |service expander| does not start correctly, then take a look at the ``/var/log/opscode/opscode-expander/current`` log file for error messages.